 - The app has a fingerprint authentication feature for signing-in and authorizing trades.

 - Users can access educational offerings including videos.

 - The app offers real-time balances, account statements, tax documents, and transaction history.

 - The TD Ameritrade mobile app has a secure message center.

-You can also find other examples of stock trading apps in “The 8 best stock trading apps of 2019”.
+You can also find other examples of stock trading apps in “The 8 best stock trading apps”.

 Building a stock trading app

 Let’s see how to build a stock trading app.
 Take the following steps: